thaisdamasseno/spotify-playlist-downloader-with-windows-gui/README.md

 ###Must haves:

-- Spotify Premium Account ( haven't tried it on a free account )
+- ~~Spotify Premium Account ( haven't tried it on a free account )~~ _Works fine with a free account as well, get's limited after a while though, but starts downloads again afterwards_
-- Only tested on Mac OSX 10.10 ( Should work on Linux and Windows as well??? )

-### Disclaimer:

-- This was done purely as an academic exercise.
-- I do not recommend you doing this illegally or against Spotify's terms of service.